asminbhattarai/the-odin-project/daily-log.md

 - Gained an understanding of basic CSS concepts such as syntax, cascade, box model, and display.
 - Enhanced my HTML "Recipes" project with newly acquired CSS knowledge.

-## Challenges faced:
-- The assignment on CSS specificity and order was confusing.

 ## Resources:
 - Used the color picker tool from [HTML Color Codes](htmlcolorcodes.com) to pick colors for the webpage.